Patricia-Sigei/Go-Capstone-Project/README.md

 ### 6. Powerful Standard Library
 Go's standard library includes HTTP servers, JSON handling, file I/O, cryptography, and much more - no external frameworks needed for basic tasks.

 ---

-## Helpful AI Prompts for Learning Go

-As you continue learning, here are some useful prompts to deepen your understanding:

-### Installation & Setup
-- "Give me step-by-step installation instructions for Go on Linux Ubuntu"
-- "Why is go command not found after installation in zsh?"
-- "How do I set up VS Code for Go development?"

-### Basic Concepts
-- "Write a complete Hello World program in Go with detailed comments explaining each part"
-- "Explain Go's basic data types and how variable declaration works"
-- "What's the difference between var declaration and short declaration (:=) in Go?"
-- "Explain what go mod init does and why I need it for Go projects"

-### Building Programs
-- "How do I extend my Hello World program to also run an HTTP server with multiple routes?"
-- "Show me how to read JSON from an HTTP request body in Go"
-- "How do I add query parameters to my HTTP endpoints?"
-- "What's the best way to organize a Go web server project with multiple files?"

-### Error Handling
-- "How does error handling work in Go?
-Why doesn't it have try-catch?"
-- "Show me examples of proper error handling in Go HTTP handlers"
-- "When should I return errors in Go?"

-### Debugging & Troubleshooting
-- "My Go server returns 404 for all routes, what could be wrong?"
-- "How do I debug Go programs?
-What tools are available?"
-- "Why is my goroutine not executing?"

-### Best Practices
-- "What are Go naming conventions for variables and functions?"
-- "How should I structure error messages in Go?"

----